vblanco20-1/vulkan-guide/vkguide_new_source/chapter_5/gltf_nodes.md

 Those 2 functions are global functions on vk_loader.cpp.
 We wont be needed them outside.
 In vulkan, sampler filter is separated from mipmap mode.
 So we begin by extracting the filter from the GLTF filter option. `extract_filter()` only looks at the filtering, so it returns either `VK_FILTER_NEAREST` or  `VK_FILTER_LINEAR`.
 On `extract_mipmap_mode()` we look at the mipmap part, which we return as `VK_SAMPLER_MIPMAP_MODE_NEAREST` or `VK_SAMPLER_MIPMAP_MODE_LINEAR`.
 Linear will blend mipmaps, while nearest will use a single one with no blending.

-Now we can load the samplers from the gltf file.
+Now we can load the samplers from the glTF file.

 ^code load_samplers chapter-5/vk_loader.cpp